Crescent Point Energy Corp. (CPG) Just Got Our Attention

 CPG’s Market Performance

-CPG stocks went down by -10.47% for the week, with a monthly jump of 2.20% and a quarterly performance of -21.50%, while its annual performance rate touched 59.31%.
-The volatility ratio for the week stands at 3.79% while the volatility levels for the past 30 days are set at 5.09% for Crescent Point Energy Corp..
-The simple moving average for the period of the last 20 days is -7.57% for CPG stocks with a simple moving average of -4.52% for the last 200 days.
+CPG stocks went down by -2.09% for the week, with a monthly drop of -3.24% and a quarterly performance of -18.20%, while its annual performance rate touched 84.27%.
+The volatility ratio for the week stands at 5.91% while the volatility levels for the past 30 days are set at 5.38% for Crescent Point Energy Corp..
+The simple moving average for the period of the last 20 days is -5.30% for CPG stocks with a simple moving average of -4.66% for the last 200 days.

-Volatility was left at 5.09%, however, over the last 30 days, the volatility rate increased by 3.79%, as shares surge +0.31% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -30.56% lower at present.
+Volatility was left at 5.38%, however, over the last 30 days, the volatility rate increased by 5.91%, as shares sank -6.82% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -29.76% lower at present.

 Stock Fundamentals for CPG